 Meet the summer 2021 inaugural cohort of Road Map Project Storytellers

 Adar is a sophomore at Evergreen High School (Highline Public Schools).
 She really likes to read fantasy books!
 She is super into political dramas like Scandal.
 She stands for liberation of all marginalized communities and hope to bring empathy and compassion to the Youth Storytellers Project.

-Erandy is a P’urhepecha youth from South King County.
+Erandi is a P’urhepecha youth from South King County.
 She graduated from Auburn School District and co-founded Youth United.
-Erandy is currently a student at UW-Tacoma and a community organizer committed to empowering other youth, uplifting Indigenous people’s voices, and being in solidarity with community-led demands for social justice.
+Erandi is currently a student at UW-Tacoma and a community organizer committed to empowering other youth, uplifting Indigenous people’s voices, and being in solidarity with community-led demands for social justice.

 Nurhaliza Mohamath is a Sociology, Economics and Business Administration student at Mills College and is on the road to completing her MBA.
 She is pursuing her studies in hopes of promoting socioeconomic development in her respective South Seattle and Oakland communities with a passion for uplifting BIPOC-owned local businesses and BIPOC youth.

 Savannah is a senior at Franklin High School (Seattle) and will attend Howard University in the fall.
 She is passionate about the performing arts and doing the work to support and uplift her community.
 Savannah is committed to antiracist practices and the use of music and arts in deconstructing colonial ideals.
 She hopes to continue this work for years to come and connect with others in the process.